palmertt-uc/College_Dreaming/README.md

 ## Description

-A web application that targets incoming college students and their families.
+A web application that targets college students, adults seeking a degree, and high school students and their families.

 ## Technologies Used

 - HTML
 - CSS
 - JavaScript
+- JQuery
 - Python
   - Django Framework (including Django template engine)
 - SQL